etienneq/star-trek-timeline/doc/items-files.md

 The first line must be a header line containing the name of all fields.

 ```
-"number","title","startDate","endDate","startStardate","endStardate","publicationDate","predecessorId","description","historiansNote","sections"
+number,title,sections,description,startDate,endDate,startStardate,endStardate,historiansNote,publicationDate,predecessorId
 ```

 * number - episode or book number
 * title - title of episode or book
+* description - some additional information
+* sections - chapter title or list of chapters and/or sections if entry is not for the whole story (see below)
 * startDate - gregorian (earth) date when story begins
 * endDate - gregorian (earth) date when story ends, format
 * startStardate - stardate, TOS or TNG style
 * endStardate - stardate, TOS or TNG style
+* historiansNote - some additional information regarding the timeline placement of current entry
 * publicationDate - format: YYYY-MM-DD
 * predecessorId - used for manuel sort order of current entry (see below)
-* description - some additional information
-* historiansNote - some additional information regarding the timeline placement of current entry
-* sections - chapter title or list of chapters and/or sections if entry is not for the whole story (see below)

 StartDate is a mandatory attribute.
 Either title or sections must be set.